* Translated by AI

 *This content was translated by AI.

-However, it is true that reactions both inside and outside the baseball world were puzzled by the sight of fans mobilizing a truck for collective action regarding strategic choices based on team circumstances during the season and the inherent authority of the field.
+However, it is true that reactions both inside and outside the baseball world were puzzled by the sight of fans mobilizing trucks for collective action regarding strategic choices based on team circumstances during the season and the inherent authority of the field.
 This was partly because those who claimed to be LG fans appeared to be disrupting a club competing at the top of the standings.

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>